pchest/conclust/README.md

 ## Usage

-### Creating a cosimilarity matrix from a word embeddings model
+### Creating a cosimilarity matrix from a pre-fitted word embeddings model

 ```
 library(conclust)